 - Employers also learn about the candidate's individuality and personality.
 They analyze their social behaviour and confidence in their body language.

-If you are a fresher facing an interview for the first time, the first tip is always to be on time—preferably earlier than the assigned time.
+- The first interview tip is to always be on time-preferably earlier than the assigned time.
 Punctuality is the most desired trait for a job.

 - Make sure all the necessary documents are taken.